stewartyu/button-tutorial/README.md

 ![Add a Button](add-a-button.png)

-Under **Name your Button**, give a name like "Calendar View Uber Button":
+Under **Name your Button**, give a name — I'm using "Calendar View Uber Button":

 ![Name your Button](name-your-button.gif)